They’re fiercely in love with React.

 8. Hand In Hand With Search Engine Optimization

 In the end, even the most beautiful web application won’t do its job if it’s hidden away in the depths of the internet and therefore, is far beyond consumers’ awareness.
 That’s why it’s crucial to play along with Google and put some effort into growing your site’s ranking.
+This also depends on the type of content you share such as infographics, online podcasts, etc. So, together, these approaches will help improve site performance.

 And since with React it’s easy to develop lightweight, fully responsive websites with a meaningful structure, it’s a perfect technology to use from a business standpoint.